Introduction

 Flint Rubble Masonry

 The stones used in this type of masonry are flints or cobbles, which vary in width and thickness from 7.5 to 15cm and in length from 15 to 30 cm.
 These are irregularly shaped nodules of silica.
-The stones are extremely hard but they are brittle and may break easily.
+The stones are extremely hard, but they are brittle and may break easily.

-The face arrangement of cobbles may be either coursed or uncursed or built to courses.
+The face arrangement of cobbles may be either coursed or uncoursed or built to courses.
 The strength of the flint wall may be increased by introducing lacing courses of either thin long stones or bricks at vertical intervals of 1 to 2 metres.

 Dry Rubble Masonry